axelvaldez/radical-companies/_posts/business-friendly/2023-02-20-radical-hiring-easy.markdown

 ---

 <div style="display:none;">
- <p>I keep having this image of being able to show up at a company and start to work there without the interviews, the judgment, or any of the other barriers.
-The act of hiring is a very <span class="_paradigm">FIAT</span> thing, it reeks of command and control.</p>
+ <p>I keep having this image of being able to show up at a company and start to work there without the interviews, the judgment, or any of the other barriers.</p>
 </div>

 <!--